ppy/osu-wiki/news/2019-06-12-project-loved-week-of-june-9th.md

 222 BPM, 2:24 | 8.27★, 8.49★
 *description written by [waywern2012](https://osu.ppy.sh/users/5870453)*

-This is a very fast map.
-It even says so in the title!
-This sped up version of Asu no Yozora Shoukaihan is very fast-paced from the beginning.
-It keeps this speed throughout the map, except for the ending.
-The ending truly boosts up the distance between jumps.
-It all starts simple, with some tricky jumps, nothing too much out of the ordinary.
-After the second break section, you really need to be prepared to flick your cursor fast!
-It comes to you fairly clean, then a sudden 35-note stream and jumps everywhere!
-After all of that, the mapper tests your ability on back and forth jumps over a huge distance that are rotating.
+This version of Asu no Yozora Shoukaihan is very fast-paced map—it even says so in the title!
+It starts simple with some tricky jumps and nothing else too out of the ordinary.
+After the second break section however, you need to be prepared to flick your cursor fast!
+Everything appears simple, but suddenly there comes a 35-note stream followed by jumps everywhere!
+For the climax, the mapper tests your aim abilities on rotating, highly-spaced back and forth jumps.
 Be ready!

 [![](/wiki/shared/news/2019-06-12-project-loved-week-of-june-9th/osu/2-start-up-feat-such.jpg)](https://osu.ppy.sh/community/forums/topics/FORUM_TOPIC_ID)